gazebo-web/cloudsim/internal/pkg/repositories/README.md

 # Repositories package
 The goal of this document is to explain how to use the generic repository interface.
-It currently supports the following ORMs:
+As it is right now, it supports the following ORMs:
-- Gorm
+- GORM

 ## Interfaces
 This package groups a set of interfaces to `Create`, `Find`, `Update` and `Delete` entities from a certain database.
 It makes use of the `Entity` interface to define tables that will have the information provided with the repository.